openintents/timesheet/docs/features.md

 # The Current Agenda

-1.Prioritise speed over to design complexity to test Ideas quicker.
+1. Prioritise speed over to design complexity to test Ideas quicker.
-1.Aim for Low Fidelity Designs with slight UI work for quick UX changes.
+1. Aim for Low Fidelity Designs with slight UI work for quick UX changes.
-1.Have the first UI/UX readied less by 17 days.
+1. Have the first UI/UX readied less by 17 days.
-1.Only work on top selected features.
+1. Only work on top selected features.
-1.After testing the ideas of Timestack and it works, proceed to test a monetization strategy.
+1. After testing the ideas of Timestack and it works, proceed to test a monetization strategy.
-1.If the testing fails by 3 iterations, the idea comes to an end.
+1. If the testing fails by 3 iterations, the idea comes to an end.
-1.Main UX is focus accordingly to the features below.
+1. Main UX is focus accordingly to the features below.

 ## Time Counter (Start/Stop/Resume)
 Counts Time when users decide to start tracking their time, take a pause or resume the next day.